praekelt/numi-api/docs/index.rst

 Users
 *****
 Users have access to a set of :ref:`projects <concepts-projects>`.
-Depending on their permission levels, users can view or modify a project and its :ref:`dialogues <concepts-dialogues>`.
+Depending on their :ref:`permissions <permissions>`, users can view or modify a project and its :ref:`dialogues <concepts-dialogues>`.

 ..
 TODO link to auth once this is documented.
-..
-TODO link to permissions once this is documented.

 .. _concepts-projects: